-Osteoarthritis of the knee is one of the most common sources of knee pain and typically affects patients over 50 years of age.
-The disease is a degenerative condition characterized by the gradual wearing away of the joint cartilage.
+Osteoarthritis of the knee is one of the most common sources of knee pain.
+It typically affects patients over 50 years of age and older, but may occur in younger people who have had knee injuries.
+The disease is a degenerative condition characterized by the gradual wearing away of the cartilage in the knee joint.

-Knee arthritis is often caused by being overweight.
-It may also be caused by trauma to the knee, a meniscus tear, ligament damage, fractures to the bone or a genetic predisposition.
+Being overweight may cause knee arthritis.
+Other causes include, trauma to the knee, a meniscus tear, ligament damage, fractures to the bone or a genetic predisposition.
 Degenerative changes in the joint may also be caused by rheumatoid arthritis, a systemic inflammatory form of arthritis.

 - Pain with activity